-As we say goodbye to the old year and look forward to the new one, we also anticipate the emergence of new trends.
+As we say goodbye to the old year and look forward to the new one, we also anticipate the emergence of new trends in event planning.
 And nowhere are we more obsessed with the latest trends than when it comes to what we eat!
 Regardless of the content we include in our meetings and incentives, food will always play a major role and is one of the main things people will remember—good, bad, or otherwise!
 So, what’s new in food for 2017?

 Well, the good news is, pasta is still “in”, so there’s still hope for all of you carb junkies.
 The folks at Food & Drink Resources suggest the time for kale and beets has come and gone.
 What will be taking their place?
 Hold onto your hat.
 Are you ready for… khachapuri?
 Although it doesn’t sound appealing, the description isn’t as bad as the name would lead you to believe.
 It’s a traditional Georgian (the country, not the place Ray Charles sang about) dish made of flatbread, melted cheese, and a runny egg.
 Also hot?
 Seaweed.
 Sustainable and packed with antioxidants, fiber, iodine and good fats, some say seaweed is the new kale.
 Peasant food continues to trend, but this year with an Asian flare, in foods like Okonomiyaki (a popular Japanese pancake consisting of batter and cabbage, served with savory toppings).
 Find more 2017 food trends here.